jonludlam/richmdx/duniverse/dune_/doc/concepts.rst

 ``<literals>`` are lists of literals, where each literal is one of:

-- ``<library-name>``, which will evaluate to true if ``<library-name>`` is available, either in the workspace or in the installed world
+- ``<library-name>``, which will evaluate to true if ``<library-name>`` is available, either in the workspace or in the :term:`installed world`
-- ``!<library-name>``, which will evaluate to true if ``<library-name>`` is not available in the workspace or in the installed world
+- ``!<library-name>``, which will evaluate to true if ``<library-name>`` is not available in the workspace or in the :term:`installed world`

 When evaluating a select form, Dune will create ``<target-filename>`` by copying the file given by the first ``(<literals> -> <filename>)`` case where